Founders and Directors

 Email: jane.jackson@asu.edu

 Formerly at Scottsdale Community College, Jane Jackson is responsible for handling the countless administrative details involved in the smooth operation of the Program.
-These include (but are not limited to) organizing workshops and courses, disseminating information about the workshops, assisting workshop participants, and promoting university-high school partnerships nationwide.
+These include (but are not limited to) organizing workshops and courses, disseminating information about the workshops, assisting workshop participants, and promoting university-high school partnerships nationwide as an AMTA volunteer.

 Larry Dukerich